nurskurmanbekov/IBM-Data_Science-Professional-Certification/What is Data Science/Final_Assignment.md

 <b>As discussed in the videos and the reading material, data science can be applied to problems across different industries.
 Give a brief explanation describing what industry  you are passionate about and would like to pursue a data science career in?
 (2 marks)</b>

-I am interested in the healthcare, finance, and transportation industries.
+I am interested in the healthcare and transportation industries.

 <b>Based on the videos and the reading material, what are the ten main components of a report that would be delivered at the end of a data science project?
 (5 marks)</b>